Introduction to Mathematical Logic and its Principles

 Logical connectors Symbols like ¬, ∧, ∨, ⇒, and ⇔ that link propositions.

-Propositions Statements that have a unique truth value: true or false.
+Propositions Statements with a unique truth value: true or false.

 Demonstrations Formal reasoning based on logical rules to establish truth.